VikVador/FourierFlow/README.md

 - Factorized Fourier Neural Operators (**FFNO**) : Base, Time Dependant  (V1/V2), & Cloud point

 The reason behind the creation of this repository is to have something simpler and more convenient to install than what is available online.
-It is important to notice that I do not own the credit of most of the code and I acknowledge it !
+It is important to notice that I do not own the credit of most of the code !

 <hr>
 <p align="center">